zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 Ph.D.
 Student Recruitment
 ======
 * <span style="color:red">**I am looking for motivated students to join my lab as Ph.D. students in HKUST!**</span>
-    * Please check the [Recruitment](https://zhiyaoxie.github.io/recruitment/){: .btn--paper} for more details.
+    * Please do check the [Recruitment](https://zhiyaoxie.github.io/recruitment/){: .btn--paper} for more details.
     * Currently we target Fall 2023 semester (deadline is May 2023).
+For applicants targeting 2024, better contact me this July-Oct.
     * We welcome students with both CS and EE background.
     * Learn more about ML for EDA in [Chinese](https://zhiyaoxie.github.io/files/ml4eda.pdf){: .btn--paper}.

 * Do not hesitate to [email](mailto:eezhiyao@ust.hk){: .btn--code} me (eezhiyao@ust.hk) if you are interested!
     * Please do excuse me for not being able to reply every email...
 Also please do not be discouraged if you do not receive a reply.
-    * No need to waste time writing a long email, just drop me your CV.
+    * No need to waste time writing a long email, just drop me your CV with grade.

 Why Joining Us?
 ======